DoryGuy/PythonUtilites/json/README.md

 I have since found much better ways to do this, and I have written a few utilities that make it much easier to work with json in python for the future projects.

+As I find other ways of improving using python to read and write Json I'll update this resource.

 ## [basic](basic)
 is just that, a basic json utility to write out a Decimal field in a class.
 There is a an example of how to use it, and a terrible way to also write the classes holding it.
 (A series of if statements to check the type of the field, one for